-When when your most important work never gets done, you never feel done.
-Which causes you you to work all the time.
+When your most important work never gets done, you never feel done.
+Which causes you to work all the time.

-Ask any preacher whose sermon is still ‘in development’ Friday afternoon, any CEO who is not clear on strategy for the next quarter, or any manager who hasn’t dealt with their toughest team issues, whether they can relax, and they’ll look at you like you have three heads.
+Ask any preacher whose sermon is still ‘in development’ Friday afternoon, any CEO who is unclear on strategy for the next quarter, or any manager who hasn’t dealt with their toughest team issues if they can relax.
+They’ll look at you like you have three heads.

-I know when I get my major content done I almost feel like I can call it a day.
+When I get my major content done, I almost feel like I can call it a day.
 I don’t–I have meetings and other things that are less important to do.
 But the big stuff is done.

 Having only three to five productive hours in a day might make you feel like you’re losing, but when you leverage them, you’ll start winning in ways you never imagined.